Mananciais de Campos do Jordão

 Geology

-The Serra da Mantiqueira represents one of Brazil's major tectonic features, formed through extensional faulting during the Cenozoic era as the South Atlantic Ocean opened and the continental margin subsided.
-The park's terrain is underlain primarily by Precambrian crystalline basement rocks, including granites, gneisses, and migmatites that were metamorphosed during ancient continental collision events.
+The Serra da Mantiqueira represents one of Brazil major tectonic features, formed through extensional faulting during the Cenozoic era as the South Atlantic Ocean opened and the continental margin evolved.
+The park terrain is underlain primarily by Precambrian crystalline basement rocks, including granites, gneisses, and migmatites that were metamorphosed during ancient continental collision events.
 Weathering of these resistant rocks has produced thin, nutrient-poor soils that support the distinctive high-altitude grassland and Araucaria forest communities.
 Stream erosion has incised deeply into the highland plateau, creating the river gorges that drain westward toward the Paraíba do Sul valley.
 Frost action at high elevations contributes to soil formation processes unusual for a tropical mountain range.

 Climate And Weather

 Campos do Jordão experiences a highland subtropical climate classified as Cwb—humid temperate with dry winters—one of the coldest inhabited climates in Brazil.
 Winter temperatures regularly drop below 5°C and frost occurs on average 30 nights per year, with occasional snowfall at the highest elevations, a rare phenomenon in the tropics.
 Annual precipitation averages 1,700 to 2,000 millimeters, concentrated in the November through March wet season.
 Dense fog and low cloud are characteristic morning conditions throughout the year as moisture from the Atlantic rises against the Serra da Mantiqueira escarpment.
 Summer afternoons bring convective thunderstorms.
-The cool climate historically attracted European settlers and tuberculosis sanatoriums, shaping the town's cultural character and European architectural aesthetic.
+The cool climate historically attracted European settlers and tuberculosis sanatoriums, shaping the town cultural character and European architectural aesthetic.

 Human History

 The Serra da Mantiqueira highlands around Campos do Jordão were inhabited by Puris and Coroados indigenous groups before Portuguese colonization.
 Difficult terrain and aggressive indigenous resistance slowed colonial penetration until the early nineteenth century.
 Fazendas—large cattle and dairy estates—established in highland valleys from the 1820s onward shaped the landscape significantly, converting Araucaria forest to pasture.
-The therapeutic mountain climate attracted sanatoriums from the 1870s, establishing Campos do Jordão as a health resort town favored by São Paulo's elite.
+The therapeutic mountain climate attracted sanatoriums from the 1870s, establishing Campos do Jordão as a health resort town favored by São Paulo elite.
 Swiss and German immigrant families introduced alpine-style architecture and dairy farming traditions that persist as cultural hallmarks.
-The region's traditional agricultural practices historically relied on forest resources from the surrounding highlands.
+The region traditional agricultural practices historically relied on forest resources from the surrounding highlands.

 Park History